MaximillianoNico/gallery-web-app/README.md

 ## How to running the application locally

+## Running Both Apps by Docker Compose
+- install docker-compose
+- run `docker-compose up -d && cd ./gallery-app && yarn dev`
+- then you can accesst

 ### Frontend
 - you can go to `gallery-app`
 - then you update the .env file